kaseyzapatka/hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Kasey Zapatka is a postdoctoral researcher in the department of sociology at University of California, Berkeley and the Institute of Governmental Studies.
-His research focuses on urban inquality through the lens of housing and neighborhoods.
-He primarily uses quantitative methods, particularly casual inference, spatial econometrics, and machine learning.
+Kasey Zapatka is a postdoctoral scholar at the Urban Displacement Project and in the Department of Sociology at the University of California, Berkeley.
+His research seeks to better understand the dynamics of urban inequality through the lens of housing, neighborhoods, and household socioeconomic stratification.
+He has published studies on the sequence of gentrification, the benefits of New York City’s rent regulation for stabilized tenants, and neighborhood diversification in immigrant cities.

+Kasey has also been actively involved in various public-facing web-based projects, including one to help New York City tenants better understand rent regulation laws and another to visualize the changing diversity in metropolitan New York.
+He primarily uses quantitative methods in his research, particularly causal inference, spatial econometrics, and machine learning.
+Kasey holds a PhD in Sociology from The City University of New York, The Graduate Center.

 {style="text-align: justify;"}